Code-Institute-Submissions/EdShackleton-milestone-project-2/README.md

 I regularly pushed my code to Github to keep it up-to-date and safe.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

 MEDIA

 The background photo is the only outside asset, which was taken from: